Beach foods are usually pretty simple, but they still need to be stored correctly if they are going to remain safe to eat throughout the day.

 #7 Alternative Ice Packs

 Some form of ice is essential in a cooler, of course, but you might feel like you are wasting space by adding ice packs that can’t be consumed.
-All that room at the bottom of the cooler could better be used for something that you could eat or drink – which is why this point is another one of our favorite cooler hacks.
+All that room at the bottom of the cooler could better be used for something that you could eat or drink – which is why this point is another one of our favorite cooler and beach hacks for food.

 Here, you are going to use frozen water bottles as alternative ice packs to cool things down and also bring additional hydration.
 The bottles will gradually thaw during the day, so they’ll eventually turn from ice packs into cool drinks.
 Most likely, you’ll still need a couple of dedicated ice packs or bags of ice to provide cooling power, with the bottles serving a supporting role.